Opened 10 years ago

 stupid without looking at my pwd in that restored session).

-comment:3 Changed 10 years ago by Gregg Young
+comment:3 by Gregg Young, 10 years ago

 Cc: ygk@… added

-comment:4 Changed 9 years ago by Gregg Young
+comment:4 by Gregg Young, 9 years ago

 This was attempted in 2.71.
 It breaks sticky windows and there isn't a straight forward way to identify sticky window from outside xworkplace.
 The second problem is this was the major cause of windows going missing on reboots and under some other circumstances.
 I would probably need to update xworkplace to report sticky windows.
 Unfortunately the fix for the second problem is harder on normal shutdown I can restore the minimized windows and folders to the home window and wait long enough to allow the inis to save so they won't be lost on the next startup.
 However, I can't do this if Ctrl-Alt-Del is used to restart.
 I suppose I could rewrite CAD to do this but I'm not sure it would be worth the effort or is even possible.
 Even if all this were possible, I would need people to upgrade 3 programs to make it work.
 I guess it is possible to do since Object Desktop was able to restore programs to specific desktops on restart if I remember correctly.

-comment:5 Changed 7 years ago by Gregg Young
+comment:5 by Gregg Young, 7 years ago

 Milestone: 2.82Not fixable in lSwitcher